Browse the Guide:

 possibly from Boston, Massachusetts, with entries about her travels in

 TREAT, OLIVE (b.
 1869).
 DIARY, 1897.
 0.2 cu. ft.
 Resident of New York, Chicago and Seattle; wife of venture mining capitalist Harry W. Treat.
 Diary focusing on social activities, trips to New York and British Columbia, and Harry Treat's business activities.
 Also includes photographs of the Treats and pencil sketches.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1988-114.

-TREANT-MATHE, JULIETTE.
+TRÉANT-MATHE, JULIETTE.
 ARCHITECTURAL PAPERS.
 0.1 cu. ft.
+International Archive of Women in Architecture.
 The

 collection consists of a booklet entitled "Gais Logis" which has smaller